Former Dallas Cowboys linebacker Jeff Rohrer marrying his gay partner

 “If I had told the Dallas Cowboys in the 1980s that I was gay, I would have been cut immediately,” Rohrer, now a commercial producer in Los Angeles, said in an interview with the Times.
 “It was a different world back then, people didn’t want to hear that.”

 Rohrer, who turns 60 on Christmas Day, will tie the knot with Joshua Ross in California.
 The couple has been together for more than two years.
 This will be Rohrer’s second marriage.
 His first, from which he has two teenage children, ended in divorce.
-This is the first marriage for Ross.
+This is the first marriage for Ross, a skin-care expert and aesthetician in West Hollywood.

 “I’ve given at least five people heart attacks with this news,” Rohrer said to the Times.
 “But for the most part, many of my closest friends, including some of my former teammates with the Cowboys, could not have been more happy and supportive.”